Tooniis/docs/porting/install-build/reference-rootfs.rst

 * Bring the device into recovery mode and run::

     ./halium-install -p halium <path to rootfs tarball> <path to android system.img>

+This will install the rootfs and system images in `/data`.

 If you have trouble getting this to work, use the ``-v`` option to get verbose output.